 Scottevest specializes in jackets, vests and fleeces with pockets everywhere!
 Both Dave and I bring one of these fleeces or jacket on every trip.
 Not only is it added security but a great way to stretch your ‘one bag’ allocation.
 Most everything you’d put in your personal item will fit in the jacket!

-Best thing about the Scottevest line is that they fit into our everyday wardrobe at home.
+The travel jackets of the Scottevest travel line can fit into your everyday wardrobe at home.
 The hidden pockets add almost no bulk, so no one suspects it’s a travel jacket.

 Price – List price $100 (look for sales), Weight ~ 24 oz.
 (1 lb, 8 oz)

 I love finding items that, though not convertible, can be used in more than one way when I’m traveling.
-Quick drying shorts can work as exercise wear as well as touring clothes.
-Men’s swim shorts are great for going from the gym to the pool.
-But luckily for us women, several clothing lines have introduced similar items for women.
+Men can pack light by using swim shorts for hiking, in the gym, as well as to the pool.
+Fortunately for us women, several clothing lines have recently introduced similar items for women.

 Coolibar focuses on sun protective clothing.
 They offer wraps to be used as swim cover-ups, that’ll look lovely as an evening wrap.
-I bought swim capris when we were heading out on a rafting trip, but use them all the time in the gym, and poolside.
+The Coolibar dresses and tops are lightweight and bright colored – perfect for a cruise or beach getaway.
+I purchased Coolibar swim capris when we were heading out on our river rafting trip, but use them all the time in the gym, and the pool.